hiero-ledger/hiero/hashgraph-transfer.md

 - After the repository is transferred the maintainers and committers shall ensure the repository behaves as expected and will triage and solve any immediate issues
+- After the repository is transferred the maintainers and committers shall ensure all applicable websites are up to date.
 - After the repository is transferred the [@hashgraph/devops-ci team][devops-ci] will deprecate existing packages in the Hashgraph namespaces for Maven Central, NPMJS, and Gradle Plugin Central as applicable